rstudio/rstudio/src/gwt/tools/i18n-helpers/README.md

 Auto-generates java interfaces and properties files for all commands and menus defined with `Commands.cmd.xml` using the English text in that file.
-This script must be run whenever `Commands.cmd.xml` is edited, and is automatically executed whenever chages to this file are detected and the `build`, `desktop`, or `devmode` ant targets are triggered.
+This script must be run whenever `Commands.cmd.xml` is edited, and is automatically executed whenever changes to this file are detected and the `build`, `desktop`, or `devmode` ant targets are triggered.

 Usage below shows how to trigger the scripts manually (instead of via ant buildfile targets) for the creation of English and "dev" locales, as discussed above for `create_dev_locale.sh`